mantidproject/mantid/docs/source/concepts/PythonNotebook.rst

 Accessing Algorithms
 ====================

-In MantidPython or an IPython Notebook, accessing the Mantid Framework should be as simple as:
+In MantidPython or an Jupyter Notebook, accessing the Mantid Framework should be as simple as:

 .. code-block:: python